baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 ### The `azEnv` Module

-The `azEnv` module provides functions to retrieve Azure environment configurations:
+This module provides functions to retrieve Azure environment configurations:

 - **Tenant ID**: Identifies the Azure Active Directory (EntraID) tenant.
 - **Subscription ID**: Identifies the Azure subscription where resources will be deployed.